kigaijidev/task-manager-full-stack-developer/backend/README.md

 This project is licensed under the [MIT License](LICENSE.md).

-Thank you for using the Ecommerce BackEnd Node.js project!
+Thank you for using the Todo list BackEnd Node.js project!
 If you have any questions or need further assistance, please don't hesitate to reach out.